ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

    $ ansible all -m ping

 Ansible will attempt to remote connect to the machines using your current user name, just like SSH would.
 To override the remote user name, just use the '-u' parameter.
 (Note that if you have specified a user in the inventory file this will unintuitively take precedence over the '-u' parameter.
-To take precedence over the inventory, use '-e "ansible_ssh_user=<USER>")
+To take precedence over the inventory, use '-e "ansible_ssh_user=<USER>"')

 If you would like to access sudo mode, there are also flags to do that: